Are you looking for non-toxic cleaning solutions that are budget-friendly?

 - 1 squirt of dawn dish washing detergent

-- 3 drops immune strength essential oil (an amazing oil that kills germs)
+- 5 drops Defender essential oil (an amazing oil that kills germs)

 DIY Vinegar Cleaner for Carpet Stains